cloudfoundation-community/cloudfoundation.org/docs/maturity-model/security-and-compliance/control-access-to-cloud-platforms-and-landing-zones.md

 A common source for different security requirements are data classifications and project stage.
 For example, one project might be working with public data in a development stage, while another project needs to work with confidential data in its productive environment.
 Consequentially, these projects have different risk estimates.
 When the Cloud Foundation team assumes responsibility for ensuring basic compliance via the Landing Zone (see [Shared Responsibility Model](/maturity-model/security-and-compliance/shared-responsibility-model.md)), serving these projects creates the need for multiple Landing Zones, each implementing a different set of security controls.

-## Why Manage Access to Cloud Platforms and Landing Zones
+## Why manage access to cloud platforms and landing zones

 Cloud Foundation teams want to enable fast self-service cloud tenant provisioning (see [Self-Service Multi-Cloud Tenant Database](/maturity-model/tenant-management/self-service-multi-cloud-tenant-database.md)).
 As part of this process, customers need to choose a cloud platform and landing zone for their new cloud tenant.
 In order to ensure customers select landing zones in compliance with the risk estimates of their projects (see [Cloud Zones](/maturity-model/security-and-compliance/cloud-zones.md) ), Cloud Foundation teams must implement guardrails that prevent misconfigurations and help customers choose the correct landing zones.